Lightfoot talks crime fighting strategy with New York City Mayor Eric Adams

 Former Chicago Police Supt.
 Garry McCarthy, who rose through the ranks of the NYPD, said he has no idea what Adams “expects to learn or what he expects to share” with Lightfoot.

-If there is an overriding and consistent crime fighting strategy in Chicago, McCarthy said he hasn’t seen it.
+If there is an overriding and consistent crime fighting strategy in Chicago, McCarthy hasn’t seen it.

 “The officers that I speak to say they don’t know what the strategy is.
 And from everything I’m looking at, I don’t know what the strategy is.
 Maybe there’s a strategy that I’m not aware of,” McCarthy said.